TaitoUnited/full-stack-template/README.md

 [//]: # (TEMPLATE NOTE START)

+Server-template is a project template for applications and APIs running on server.
+It supports multiple alternative technologies, and you can choose the stack during configuration.

 Create a new project from this template by running `taito template create: server-template`.
 Later you can upgrade your project to the latest version of the template by running `taito template upgrade`.
 To ensure flawless upgrade, do not modify files that have **do not modify** note in them as they are designed to be reusable and easily configurable for various needs.
-In such case, improve the original files in the template instead, and then upgrade.
+In such case, improve the original files of the template instead, and then upgrade.

 You can also migrate an existing non-taito-cli project by running `taito template migrate: server-template` in your project root folder.